timeplus-io/docs/docs/getting-help.md

 ## Community Slack

-Join [the community Slack](https://timeplus.com/slack) to chat with Timeplus team and other users.
+Join [our community Slack](https://timeplus.com/slack) to chat with our Timeplus team and other users.

 Slack is a great place to ask questions, provide feedback, tell us what features you’d like to see, and learn more about using Timeplus.